smart-data-lake/smart-data-lake/docs/getting-started/part-3/custom-webservice.md

 }

 ```
-Note, in the *Init* case, the pre-defined **schema** (see the `ext-departures` dataObject definition in the config) is used for the creation of an empty/dummy json file, which then gets converted to the DataFrame.
+Note, in the *Init* phase, the pre-defined **schema** (see the `ext-departures` dataObject definition in the config) is used to create an empty/dummy json file, which then gets converted to the DataFrame.

 Don't be confused about some comments in the code.
 They will be used in the next chapter.
 If you re-compile the code of this project and then restart the program with the previous commands